Pro Tip: How to Avoid a Plumbing Disaster on Thanksgiving

 Try putting some ice cubes down the drain and running the garbage disposal.
 This will sharpen the blades to get them ready for the holiday season.

 Follow these easy tips and you’re sure to have a successful Thanksgiving party (even if your mother-in-law is still the worst).
-If you do have a holiday plumbing disaster or need a quick fix before the big day, the experts at Superior Drain are just a call away.
+If you do have a holiday plumbing disaster or need a quick fix before the big day, request an appointment with the experts at Superior Drainage.